electerm/electerm-web/README.md

 - git
 - Nodejs 18+/npm, recommend use [nvm](https://github.com/nvm-sh/nvm) to install nodejs/npm for Linux and MacOS
-- python/make tools, for Linux: `sudo apt install -y make python build-essential`, for MacOS: install Xcode, for Windows, install vs studio or `npm install --global --production windows-build-tools`
+- python/make tools, for Linux: `sudo apt install -y make python g++ build-essential`, for MacOS: install Xcode, for Windows, install `vs studio` or `npm install --global --production windows-build-tools`

 ## One line script to deploy from source code